 Steve earned his J.D. from the Chicago-Kent College of Law, where he was a member of moot court and earned the highest grade in legal writing, later serving as a teacher’s assistant in that course.
 He received his Bachelor of Science in chemistry from University of Illinois at Urbana-Champaign with high distinction, authoring a senior thesis on enantiomeric separation under the supervision of Dr. William H. Pirkle, a recognized pioneer in the field.
 In addition to the Chambers award, Steve is recognized by his peers in The Best Lawyers in America for IP Litigation, as an Illinois Leading Lawyer, an Illinois Super Lawyer in IP Litigation, and as a “World’s Leading Patent Practitioner” by Intellectual Asset Management magazine.

-Honoree, Illinois Chambers USA: America's Leading Lawyers in Business
+Honoree, Chambers USA: America’s Leading Lawyers in Business, Intellectual Property

-Honoree, The Best Lawyers in America for IP Litigation
+Honoree, Best Lawyers in America, Litigation – Intellectual Property

 All Service Areas